redpesk-common/afb-perm-check-ex/EXAMPLE.md

 3. The request is received and processed by the loadable binder extension `afb-perm-check-ext`.

-4. The extension use `afb-libafb` internals to check the permission using `cynagora`.
+4. The extension uses `afb-libafb` internals to check the permission using `cynagora`.

 The remaining of this document explains four things:

-1. What are redpesk permissions, how it is used and what it expects.
+1. What are redpesk permissions, how they are used and what they expect

 2. Compiling the zephyr example

-3. The setting up of the example.
+3. Setting up the example

 4. Testing and playing with the example

 ## Dealing with redpesk permissions

-Within redpesk, check of permissions implies that the client is trusted.
+Within redpesk, checking the permissions implies that the client is trusted.
 When running on redpesk, the client is identified by its SMACK label that is guaranteed by Linux kernel.

-When the client runs on a remote platform, it can not be trusted using SMACK label.
+When the client runs on a remote platform, it can not be trusted using SMACK labels.
 Instead, the client must identify itself with a token and that token must be validated by the permission framework cynagora.
 This is achieved by checking that the permission `urn:redpesk:token:valid` is granted to the token used as cynagora session.
-In other word, a client presenting the token *TOKEN* is trusted if a cynagora rule `* TOKEN * urn:redpesk:token:valid yes` exists.
+In other words, a client presenting the token *TOKEN* is trusted if a cynagora rule `* TOKEN * urn:redpesk:token:valid yes` exists.

 When the client is trusted, the permissions are checked using the same principles.
 When the client runs on the same redpesk OS, the SMACK label can be used.
-Otherwise, the token is used as session for checking the permissions.
+Otherwise, the token is used as a session for checking the permissions.

 ## Compiling the zephyr example

 The project [afb-zephyr-samples](https://github.com/redpesk-samples/afb-zephyr-samples)
-contains sample applications for integration of redpeskframework and zephyr OS.
+contains sample applications for integration of redpesk framework and zephyr OS.

 The example **remote-io-control** when compiled with `CHECK_PERM` defined to be 1 (see file `remote-io-control/src/main.c` line 63) adds feature to check the client permission when the client calls the verb `login`.

 Instead of using DNS, the example use a fixed IP address.
-That address is controled by the macro `PREM_CHECK_IP` and can be set near line 70 of file `remote-io-control/src/main.c`
+That address is controlled by the macro `PREM_CHECK_IP` and can be set near line 70 of file `remote-io-control/src/main.c`

-The compilation zephyr samples is described in README files.
+Compilation of the zephyr samples is described in README files.
 It requires the zephyr module [afb-zephyr](https://github.com/redpesk-core/afb-zephyr)